Last updated: ET

 Natural disasters & climate

-Forest fires often occur during the summer months on the Mediterranean coast and in Corsica.
-In case of a major fire, stay away from affected areas, follow the advice of local emergency services personnel, and monitor local media for up-to-date information.
+Forest fires often occur during the summer months, particularly on the Mediterranean coast and in Corsica.
+In case of a major fire, stay away from affected areas, follow the advice of local emergency services personnel and monitor local media for up-to-date information.
 The air quality in areas near active fires may deteriorate due to heavy smoke and affect travellers with respiratory ailments.
-For assistance, contact the Embassy of Canada in Paris.

 In mountainous regions, avalanches present a risk and have resulted in fatalities.
-If you are planning a mountaineering or skiing holiday, consult the website of the Association nationale pour l’étude de la neige et des avalanches (available in French) for information on weather and safety conditions, and follow advice carefully.
-Take note of the coordinates of the Embassy of Canada in Paris or those of the nearest Canadian consulate to contact in the event of an emergency.
+If you are planning on mountaineering or skiing, consult ANENA (in French) for information on weather and safety conditions, and follow the advice carefully.

 Paris - Embassy of Canada